-Data regarding drug law offences are provided by the Courts Service and the Irish Prison Service (IPS) via their annual reports.
+Data regarding drug law offences are provided by the Courts Service via their annual report.
+Data from the Irish Prison Service (IPS) is normally provided via their annual report; however, this has not been published yet.
+The most recent data provide by IPS in this report is via their monthly snapshot statistics presented on their website.